Home > About the Indicators

 - The Modern Language Association of America

-The immediate goal of the pilot project is to demonstrate the feasibility of collecting and analyzing comparable data from diverse academic departments.
-The long-term goal is to develop a system of regular surveys producing comparable data on faculty research and teaching, distribution of teaching loads, jobs secured by graduates, students' academic and course load experience, and other areas of interest.
+The survey was fielded again in 2013, and included several additional humanities disciplines.
+The Academy’s long-term goal is to develop a system of regular surveys producing comparable data on faculty research and teaching, distribution of teaching loads, jobs secured by graduates, students' academic and course load experience, and other areas of interest.